 How Many Types of SFP Transceivers Do You Know?

 There are many 1G SFP types available today like copper RJ45 SFP, fiber optic SFP, and WDM SFP modules, so what makes them different, and how do you know which is best for you?
-This guide focuses on cable type, transmission range, transfer rate, and application to explain.
+According to different classification standards, 1G modules have different types.

 By SFP Media Type